fuxingZhang/WiFi-crack/README.md

-# WiFi-crack
+# WiFi-cracker

-WiFi crack by Golang
+WiFi cracker by Golang

 > For testing purposes only